Getting Started

 )

-Changing to return monthly_reports
+Changing to return monthly_reports or annual_reports just requires changing

 the method used.